BlogResearch

 Perplexity: 15.2%.
 Claude: 12.6%.
 Gemini: 11.1%.
 Source: arXiv, Jan 2026.

-Where the 4% figure comes from
+Where does the 4% overlap figure come from?

-Researchers published a comparative analysis in January 2026 tracking source selection across four major AI platforms and comparing it to Google's organic results for the same queries.
-The Spearman correlation between AI citation sources and Google's top results was measured platform by platform.
+The 4% figure comes from a peer-reviewed comparative analysis published in January 2026, which tracked source selection across four major AI platforms and measured each one's Spearman correlation against Google's organic results for the same queries.

-GPT-4o showed the lowest overlap at 4.0%.
-Gemini showed the highest at 11.1%, which is expected: Google AI Overviews run on the same infrastructure as Google Search, meaning Gemini draws more heavily from the same source pool.
-Claude came in at 12.6%, Perplexity at 15.2%.
+Gemini's higher overlap is expected: Google AI Overviews run on the same infrastructure as Google Search, so Gemini draws more heavily from the same source pool than platforms built on independent retrieval systems.

 The practical interpretation: these are fundamentally separate source pools.
 Optimising for one does not reliably optimise for the other, except in the partial case of Gemini.